-The American Counseling Association (ACA) defines their Ethical Principles in the following manner:

-The Counseling Relationship - "Counselors encourage client growth and development in ways that foster the interest and welfare of clients and promote formation of healthy relationships."
+The American Counseling Association (ACA) defines their Ethical Principles in the following manner: The Counseling Relationship - "Counselors encourage client growth and development in ways that foster the interest and welfare of clients and promote formation of healthy relationships."
 Counselors try to understand the cultural backgrounds of their clients, their own cultural identity, and how this information affects their perception of the counseling process.
 Counselors are encouraged to contribute to society by offering pro bono service.

-Confidentiality, Privileged Communication, and Privacy -Trust is understood to be essential to the counseling relationship, and counselors enlist trust by "creating an ongoing partnership, establishing and upholding appropriate boundaries, and maintaining confidentiality."
+Confidentiality, Privileged Communication, and Privacy - relationship, and counselors enlist trust by "creating an ongoing partnership, establishing and upholding appropriate boundaries, and maintaining confidentiality."
 Counselors express the limits of confidentiality "in a culturally competent manner."